 But I also know many adults who go to great lengths to exchange their tablets for a syrup.
 How to solve?
 Medical innovations come to the rescue - this special waterless jelly will be a lifesaver for many.

-Not only does it make swallowing easier, it also addresses the wider problem of accessing clean water in poorer countries.
+It not only facilitates swallowing, but also addresses the wider problem of accessing clean water in poorer countries.
 It is harmful to take medicines with contaminated water, and unfortunately the risk is high in some areas of the planet.

-This innovative gelatin medicine was created to work without the need for water.
+This innovative gelatin medicine has been created to work without the need for water.
 The dose is just that of a sip of water, so the patient will not need to drink anything while taking the medicine.
 Zero risk of cholera, or typhoid fever.

 Pimoji, Self-explanatory drugs